Azure/azure-sdk-for-java/sdk/deviceupdate/azure-iot-deviceupdate/src/samples/README.md

 ## Creating Client

 You need to use AzureDeviceUpdateClientBuilder to create a proper valid AzureDeviceUpdateClient.
 This main client will let you access the other clients - Updates and Management.
-In the sample `ListDevicesSample`, it creates `ManagementAsyncClient`.
+In the sample `ListDevicesSample`, it creates `DeviceManagementAsyncClient`.

 ```java com.azure.iot.deviceupdate.ManagementAsyncClient.instantiate
 DeviceManagementAsyncClient client = new DeviceUpdateClientBuilder()